-Numerator: Birth Registration Dataset: All singleton live born babies 20-36 weeks gestation Denominator: Birth Registration Dataset: All singleton live born babies registered 20+ weeks gestation
+Numerator: Birth Registration Dataset: All singleton live born babies 20-36 weeks gestation

+Denominator: Birth Registration Dataset: All singleton live born babies registered 20+ weeks gestation

 Note 1: See Appendix 5: The Birth Registration Dataset for an overview of the data source used.

 Note 2: 95% confidence intervals have been provided for the rate ratios in this section and where appropriate, the terms significant or not significant have been used to communicate the significance of the observed associations.
 Tests of statistical significance have not been applied to other data in this section, and thus (unless the terms significant or non-significant are specifically used) the associations described do not imply statistical significance or non-significance (see Appendix 1 for further discussion of this issue).

-Indicator Category Ideal B-C
+Ideal B-C

-Hutt Valley DHB vs. New Zealand Trends
+Waikato DHB vs. New Zealand Trends

 In New Zealand during 1990-2007, preterm birth rates increased, with the most rapid increases occurring during the late 1990s.
 Rates reached a peak in 1998-1999 and then declined slightly.
-In Hutt Valley DHB, preterm birth rates increased during the 1990s, reached a peak in 2000-01 and then declined slightly.
-During the past 8 years, preterm birth rates in Hutt Valley DHB were higher than the New Zealand average (Figure 9).
+In Waikato DHB the pattern was similar, with preterm birth rates increasing during the late 1990s, but flattening off more recently.
+During this period, preterm birth rates in Waikato DHB were similar to the New Zealand average (Figure 9).

 Figure 9.
-Preterm Birth Rates in Singleton Live Born Babies, Hutt Valley DHB vs. New Zealand 1990-2007
+Preterm Birth Rates in Singleton Live Born Babies, Waikato DHB vs. New Zealand 1990-2007